milanbukovics/milanbukovics.github.io/essays/programming.md

 ---
 layout: essay
 type: essay
-title: "What to do with these weird random characters followig each other, AKA program code"
+title: "How to make sense of these random characters and parentheses—AKA program code"
 # All dates must be YYYY-MM-DD format!
 date: 2025-01-22
 published: true